ryantm/agenix/README.md

    have `sshd` running on it so that it has generated SSH host keys in `/etc/ssh/`.

-2. Make a directory to store secrets and `secrets.nix` file for listing secrets and their public keys:
+2. Make a directory to store secrets and `secrets.nix` file for listing secrets and their public keys (This file is **not** imported into your NixOS configuration.
+It is only used for the `agenix` CLI.):

    ```ShellSession
    $ mkdir secrets